erebus-icse2023/tool/README.md

-# Erebus: Implementation of Attack Search and Vulnerability Localization
+# Erebus-Redgiant: Implementation of Attack Search and Vulnerability Localization

 This repository offers `erebus`, which is the implementation of the search algorithm for historical front-running attacks in Ethereum history and vulnerability localization technique from each attack by extracting influence traces.